Our Story

 Junior, Olin School of business, Washington University, St Louis

-Ayana was born an artist.
-An avid lover of music, dance, 3D modeling and drafting, she was inspired by a summer architecture program at Columbia University, and soon after, developed the concept for 3DuxDesign.
+Ayana Klein, Founder and Director of Product & Program Design, was born an artist, builder, and creative problem solver.
+An avid lover of music, dance, 3D modeling, and architectural design, Ayana was inspired by a summer architecture program at Columbia University, where she began to see how design could make STEM learning more engaging, creative, and connected to the real world.
+Soon after, she developed the concept for 3DuxDesign.

 Ethan Klein